victorbenichoux/ticktock/README.md

 ---

-`ticktock` is a minimalist library to profile Python code, it displays timing of code snippets periodically.
+`ticktock` is a minimalist library to profile Python code: it periodically displays timing of running code.

 # Quickstart